xxx/cbfc/README.md

-Setting `enable_memory_wrap` to false will disable checking for, and doing, any memory wrapping in the program, which can result in a significant performance increase, but will lead to undefined behavior and possible segfaults if memory is read or written to beyond the ends of the array. `enable_member_wrap` defaults to true.
+Setting `enable_memory_wrap` to false will disable checking for, and doing, any memory wrapping in the program, which can result in a significant performance increase, but will lead to undefined behavior and possible segfaults if memory is read or written to beyond the ends of the array.
+This only has occurred when compiled with optimizations.
+`enable_memory_wrap` defaults to false.

 ### /bin scripts